GT

 Shipping Guide

-How to price, pack, and ship your items safely.
+How to pack and ship your items safely.
+Shipping rates are calculated automatically at checkout via EasyPost.
 Protect your items, keep buyers happy, and earn great reviews.

 Pricing Your Shipping

 Weigh the item with its packaging, not just the item alone.
-A kitchen scale works fine for most items.
-Add 2-4 oz for packing materials (bubble wrap, tape, padding).
+Bubble wrap, tape, padding, and the box itself all add weight.
+A kitchen or postal scale works fine — add 2–4 oz for packing materials if you're estimating before packing.

 Free shipping sells faster.
 If you can absorb shipping into your item price, listings with free shipping tend to get more attention.
 Factor the shipping cost into your listing price instead.